jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-physically-emotionally-and-mentally-strong.md

 This was not easy at first, but the more I did it, the better I got at working without interrupting myself.
 The better I got at working without interrupting myself, the higher the quality of my work became.&nbsp;

-This ability is the hallmark of a mentally strong individual.
+This ability is the hallmark of mentally strong people.

-***The longer you’re able to put your mind on something without distraction, the more likely it is you’ll succeed.
+***The longer you can put your mind on something without distraction, the more likely you’ll succeed.
 As with all things, practice makes perfect.***

 ## A Summary of Building Total Strength